vinceau/i18next-auto-keys/USAGE_CLI.md

 The `i18next-auto-keys` package includes CLI tools for working with translations independently of your webpack build process:

 1. **Extract Messages and Keys** - Extract translation keys from source code and generate a POT template file
+2. **Update PO Files** - Merge new strings from POT template into existing .po files
-2. **PO to JSON conversion** - Convert translated .po files to i18next JSON format
+3. **PO to JSON conversion** - Convert translated .po files to i18next JSON format

+## Configuration Integration

+CLI tools automatically load project configuration from your config file (see main README for config format).

 ## Installation